mariajpalma/GG-NC/README.md

 **Format of IBD/PCA/GRM Input Files:**

+Here, we show examples of the inputs that are needed to run the pipeline.
+For all inputs, it is necessary to keep the headers as shown, since the pipeline identifies some columns by their names.

 **IBD:** The pipeline expects a three-column file with tab-separated values for IBD analysis.
 The first and second columns should correspond to the ID, and the third column should represent the sum of IBD segments.

 |ID1	    |ID2	    |IBD_CM_SUM       |